0

 • Produce less lubrication

-• Become more susceptible to tearing and inflammation
+• Become more prone to irritation and sensitivity

 Ok, What About GSM?

-Genitourinary Syndrome of Menopause (GSM) was introduced in 2014 to better describe the constellation of symptoms caused by the decline in estrogen and androgens during menopause (Portman & Gass, 2014).
+Genitourinary Syndrome of Menopause (GSM) was introduced in 2014 to better describe the range of changes caused by the decline in estrogen and androgens during menopause (Portman & Gass, 2014).
 The term replaced "vaginal atrophy" because:

-• It includes urinary symptoms like urgency and recurrent UTIs
+• It includes urinary changes like urgency and recurrent discomfort

-• It reflects sexual symptoms like low libido and painful sex
+• It reflects sexual changes like shifts in libido and discomfort during sex

 • It moves away from pathologizing or shaming language

-Why the update matters: around 50-70% of postmenopausal women experience GSM symptoms, yet fewer than 25% seek help (Kingsberg et al., 2013).
+Why the update matters: around 50–70% of postmenopausal women experience GSM-related changes, yet fewer than 25% seek help (Kingsberg et al., 2013).
 Why?
 Because shame, stigma, and poor communication mean many women suffer in silence.

 Not all vaginal discomfort is the same.
 In fact, many women experience:

-• Itching & burning: Common early signs, often confused with yeast infections.
-These sensations may stem from inflammation, pH imbalance, and thinning of the epithelium.
+• Itching & burning: Common early changes, often confused with yeast infections.
+These experiences may stem from inflammation, pH shifts, and changes to the epithelium as estrogen fluctuates.

-• Stabbing or sharp pain: May indicate exposed nerve endings or pelvic floor dysfunction.
-Chronic pain like this can affect body image and sexual confidence.
+• Stabbing or sharp sensations: May indicate changes to nerve endings or pelvic floor tension.
+Ongoing discomfort like this can affect body image and sexual confidence.

-• Soreness or rawness: A constant, dull ache tied to thinning tissues, low estrogen, and pelvic tension.
+• Soreness or rawness: A constant, dull ache tied to tissue changes and pelvic tension as estrogen shifts.

-Psychologically, these symptoms often lead to anticipatory anxiety.
+Psychologically, these changes often lead to anticipatory anxiety.
 Women begin to fear sex or routine activities like riding a bike or wearing certain underwear.
-Research shows that sexual pain is closely associated with lower self-esteem, anxiety, and avoidance behavior—which can negatively affect relationships and mental health (Nappi et al., 2003).
+Research shows that sexual discomfort is closely associated with lower self-esteem, anxiety, and avoidance behavior — which can negatively affect relationships and mental health (Nappi et al., 2003).

 Sex, Drugs, & Rock and Roll